alexellis/civo-gitops-cli-blogpost/README.md

    package: "nginx"
 ```

-You could use the example GitHub repository with any client and know that if you ever lost a VM host, you could restore the state back to how it was by simple triggering a `git commit`.
+The sample created for this guide could be used for your own use, or with clients that you have which need static hosting.

 You can think of GitOps as a kind of insurance policy.
+If the VM is ever lost or deleted, run a `git commit` and the state will be restored again.
+If the client or your business need a wording change on a webpage, just `git commit` and rest assured that in a few moments the change will be live.

 We could extend what we are deploying in Civo and create a firewall along with a load-balancer so that our instance can be replaced without our users knowing.